Record-breaking Luxury Car Auctions and Art Sales: The Ferrari 250 GTO and Beyond

 Ukraine and Gaza

-Despite the context of the wars in Ukraine and Gaza and global inflation, the art and luxury market, driven by China and Asia, shows “no sign” of slowing down, Sotheby’s assured before these sales fall, after an exceptional 2022 vintage with more than $16 billion in cumulative auctions.
+Despite the context of the wars in Ukraine and Gaza and global inflation, the art and luxury market, driven by China and Asia, shows “no sign” of slowing down, Sotheby’s assured before these sales fall, following an exceptional 2022 vintage with more than $16 billion in cumulative auctions.

 Sotheby’s, owned by Franco-Israeli billionaire Patrick Drahi, and Christie’s, which belongs to the Artémis holding of French billionaire François Pinault, have each already raked in hundreds of millions of dollars in sales since November 7.